Jokero/validy/README.md

 - **required (presence)** - validates that the value isn't `undefined`, `null`, `NaN`, empty or whitespace only string, empty array or object
 - **notEmpty** - like `required` but `undefined` is valid value.
 It is useful for PATCH requests
-- **object / array / string / number / integer / ...** - value is plain object, array, ...
+- **object / array / string / number / integer / ...** - value is plain object, array, etc. `undefined` is valid value
 - **max** - value is less than maximum
 - **min** - value is greater than minimum
 - **range** - value is in range